Ruaha National Park, Tanzania

 With just six airy safari tents, the presence of the camp is kept light.
 Experience true pristine wilderness, and low-impact safari sleeping in authentic but supremely comfortable canvas en-suite meru tents.

 The camp welcomes children over the age of 6 years.
-There are no special activities or services for children but the guides at Nomad are excellent at tailoring a safari accordingly.
+There are no special activities or services for children but the guides at Nomad are excellent at customizing a safari accordingly.
 It should be remembered that this is a true big game wilderness and there are no fences around camp.
 Wildlife regularly moves through camp during the day and at night.

 Meals are taken communally when in camp.
 Stories are swapped at dinner after a cool drink around the camp fire in the evenings.
 Flexibility is key when operating in an area like this.
 Picnic breakfasts and lunches are easily prepared, for those after a more leisurely start, full breakfast in camp can set you up for the excitements of the day.